mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 }
 ```

-Here we use a little math to calculate arc which describes our progress.
-Shape protocol conforms to View protocol that's why we can easily use it inside Stack or Group.
-We can also customize default drawing by setting custom StrokeStyle.
+Here we use a little math to calculate arc which describes our progress. *Shape* protocol conforms to *View* protocol that's why we can easily use it inside *Stack* or *Group*.
+We can also customize default drawing by setting custom *StrokeStyle*.

 ```swift
 struct ProgressView: View {